appstonelabgit/apsl_ads_flutter/README.md

 #### 📝 Update your Info.plist

-For both Google Ads and Applovin, certain keys are essential.
+For Google Ads, certain keys are essential.
 Update your `ios/Runner/Info.plist`:

 ```xml